mlaveaux/merc/crates/vpg/README.md

 variability parity games this format is extended with feature configurations encoded as BDDs on the edges, with a corresponding `.vpg` format.
-These games can be solved using Zielonka's recursive algorithm, displayed in [GraphViz](https://graphviz.org/) `DOT` format and generated from modal mu-calculus formulas.
+These games can be solved using Zielonka's recursive algorithm, displayed in [Graphviz](https://graphviz.org/) `DOT` format and generated from modal mu-calculus formulas.

 A central `PG` or parity game trait is used to allow writing generic algoritms for parity games.
-Various helpers are introduced for working with `strong` types for priorities, explicitly representing the even and odd players etc.
+Various helpers are introduced for working with `strong` types for priorities, explicitly representing the even and odd players etc. This crate uses [OxiDD](https://oxidd.net/) for the binary decision diagrams.

 ## Usage